mozilla-services/socorro/docs/development/dumpingdumptables.rst

 Library support
 ---------------

-'done' as of 2009-05-07 in socorro.lib.dmpStorage (Coding, testing is done; integration testing is done, 'go live' is today) Socorro UI
+'done' as of 2009-05-07 in socorrolib.lib.dmpStorage (Coding, testing is done; integration testing is done, 'go live' is today)
+Socorro UI

 /report/index/{uuid}